microsoft/vsts-extension-multivalue-control/readme.md

 ## TFS On-Premise
 We recommend TFS 2015 RC2 and higher when running this extension.

-[Learn more](https://github.com/Microsoft/vsts-extension-color-control/blob/master/README.md) about how to customize the color control directly on XML.
+[Learn more](https://github.com/Microsoft/vsts-extension-multivalue-control/blob/master/xmldetails.md) about how to customize the multivalue control directly on XML.

 # How to query